TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 Let's discuss the typical requirements for a cleanup procedure.

 Cleanup consists of several tasks, and we need to specify a cleanup period for each task.
-Also it is nice to have some statistics about the last run duration and the number of deleted records.
+Also, it is nice to have some statistics about the last run duration and the number of deleted records.

 To control all this I created a "Cleanup settings" form.